temporalio/documentation/docs/content/what-is-a-temporal-cron-job.md

 │ │ │ │ │
 * * * * *
 ```

+- **Continue As New** Each execution within the series of scheduled executions is considered a Run.
+  Currently Cron Workflow Executions utilize the Continue As New feature to jump from Run to Run.
+  A Cron Workflow Execution (and all subsequent Runs) will not stop spawning until it has been Terminated or a Cancellation has been requested.

+Schedules are set in UTC time, and must follow the Cron Schedule specification.

 For example, "15 8 \* \* \*" would cause a Workflow Execution to spawn daily at 8:15am UTC.
 Use the [crontab guru site](https://crontab.guru/) to test your cron expressions.